NovaPointGroup/OdooUSA-Accounting/README.md

-# OdooUSA
+# OdooUSA-Accounting
-This repository is specifically created to address Odoo functionality within the United States and similar business requirements worldwide.
+This repository is specifically created to address Odoo Accounting functionality within the United States and similar business requirements worldwide.